unisave-cloud/docs/workflow.md

 <a name="backend-folder"></a>
 ## Backend folder

-*Facets* and *entities* are objects that primarily live on the server.
-The backend is prepresented by a folder called `Backend` located right inside the assets folder.

-Any code you put into this folder will be available on the server and so can be used inside *facets* or *entities*.
+*Facets* and *entities* are objects that live on the server.
+Your backend server is represented by a folder called `Backend` located right inside the assets folder.
+Any code you put into this folder will be executed by Unisave in the cloud.

 > **Tip:** To quickly create the `Backend` folder, simply right-click the assets folder and choose `Create > Unisave > Backend folder`.